 - Ultimately, establishing a contract of this nature should minimise problems, setbacks and confusion over responsibilities when working with a subcontractor.
 Keep in mind that any subcontractor rights detailed in a signed contract are just as legally valid as the right to protection from discrimination and the right to a safe working environment.

-If you have a question or need guidance on employment status or employment rights, contact us.
+If you have a question or need guidance on employment status or employment rights, or to find out more about Triple A, contact us.